Can You hear the Shape of a Market? Geometric Arbitrage and Spectral Theory: Introduction

 \section{Introduction}

-This paper further develops a conceptual structure - called Geometric Arbitrage Theory - to link arbitrage modeling in generic markets with spectral theory.
+This paper develops a conceptual structure---called Geometric Arbitrage Theory (GAT)---to link arbitrage modeling in generic markets with spectral~theory.
 GAT rephrases classical stochastic finance in stochastic differential geometric terms in order to characterize arbitrage.
 The main idea of the GAT approach consists of modeling markets made of basic financial instruments together with their term structures as principal fibre bundles.
-Financial features of this market - like no arbitrage and equilibrium - are then characterized in terms of standard differential geometric constructions - like curvature - associated to a natural connection in this fibre bundle.
+The financial features of this market---such as no-arbitrage and equilibrium---are then characterized in terms of standard differential geometric constructions---such as curvature---associated with a natural connection in this fibre bundle.
 Principal fibre bundle theory has been heavily exploited in theoretical physics as the language in which laws of nature can be best formulated by providing an invariant framework to describe physical systems and their dynamics.
 These ideas can be carried over to mathematical finance and economics.
-A market is a financial-economic system that can be described by an appropriate principle fibre bundle.
-A principle like the invariance of market laws under change of num\'{e}raire can be seen then as gauge invariance.
-The vector bundle associated to the principal fibre bundle carries a covariant differentiation induced by the connection.
-The connection Laplacian under the Neumann boundary condition is a selfadjoint operator whose spectrum contains $0$ if and only if the market model satisfies the no-free-lunch-with-vanishing-risk condition.
-If $0$ has simple multiplicity, then then market is complete, and viceversa.
-The fact that gauge theories are the natural language to describe economics was first proposed by Malaney and Weinstein in the context of the economic index problem (\cite{Ma96}, \cite{We06}).
-Ilinski (see \cite{Il00} and \cite{Il01}) and Young (\cite{Yo99}) proposed to view arbitrage as the curvature of a gauge connection, in analogy to some physical theories.
-Independently, Cliff and Speed (\cite{SmSp98}) further developed Flesaker and Hughston seminal work (\cite{FlHu96}) and utilized techniques from differential geometry to reduce the complexity of asset models before stochastic modeling.
-This paper is structured as follows.
-Section 2 reviews classical stochastic finance and Geometric Arbitrage Theory.
-Arbitrage is seen as curvature of a principal fibre bundle representing the market which defines the quantity of arbitrage associated to it.
-A guiding example is provided for a market whose asset prices are It\^{o} processes.
-Proof are omitted and can be found in \cite{Fa14}, where Geometric Arbitrage Theory has been given a rigorous mathematical foundation utilizing the formal background of stochastic differential geometry as in Schwartz (\cite{Schw80}), Elworthy (\cite{El82}), Em\'{e}ry(\cite{Em89}), Hackenbroch and Thalmaier (\cite{HaTh94}), Stroock (\cite{St00}) and Hsu (\cite{Hs02}).
-In Section 3 the relationship between arbitrage and spectrum of the connection Laplacian, on one hand, and between arbitrage and utility maximization on the other, are investigated.
-Appendix A reviews Nelson's stochastic derivatives.
-Section 4 concludes.
+A~market is a financial-economic system that can be described by an appropriate principal fibre bundle.
+A~principle as the invariance of market laws under a change of num\'{e}raire can be seen then as gauge invariance.
+Concepts such as No-Free-Lunch-with-Vanishing-Risk (NFLVR) and No-Unbounded-Profit-with-Bounded-Risk (NUPBR) have a geometric characterization, which have the Capital Asset Pricing Model (CAPM) as a~consequence.
+The idea that gauge theories are the natural language for describing economics was first proposed by Malaney and Weinstein in the context of the economic index problem \cite{Ma96,We06}.
+Ilinski \cite{Il00,Il01} and Young \cite{Yo99} proposed to view arbitrage as the curvature of a gauge connection, in~analogy to some physical theories.
+Independently, Cliff and Speed \cite{SmSp98} further developed Flesaker and Hughston's seminal work \cite{FlHu96} and utilized techniques from differential geometry to reduce the complexity of asset models before stochastic~modeling.
+In recent years, the research on market models admitting arbitrage has started to receive some well-deserved attention, see~\cite{Ru13,HuPr15}.
+With~this paper, we aim to show that by means of the stochastic differential geometric approach, we can obtain true new results that were not accessible with classical~methods.